 - Third-party service disruptions

 First, right-click on any webpage and select “Inspect” or press F12.
-Navigate to the “Console” tab, and you’ll see error messages for any resources that failed to load.
+Go to the “Console” tab, and you’ll see error messages for any resources that failed to load.
 Look for HTTP status codes like 404 (Not Found), 403 (Forbidden), or 500 (Server Error).
 These are your broken links waving red flags at you.

 Quick Tip: Use the browser’s “Find” function (Ctrl+F) to search for “404” or “error” in the Console tab.
 This quickly highlights problematic requests without scrolling through everything.